Age UK: 7 exercise tips for older people to keep active during lockdown

 “Setting small goals and achieving them, even when living with certain health conditions or physical or mobility challenges.
 At the same time, it is important to stay safe and know your personal limits, regardless of age.”

-About Lisa Baker, Editor, Wellbeing News 4214 Articles
+About Lisa Baker, Editor, Wellbeing News 4650 Articles

-Editor Lisa Baker is passionate about the benefits of a holistic approach to healing.
-Lisa is a qualified Vibrational Therapist and has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.
+Editor Lisa Baker is a professional writer and the owner of Need to See IT Publishing.
+However, Lisa is also passionate about the benefits of a holistic approach to healing, being a qualified Vibrational Therapist.
+Lisa also has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.